 I'm delighted to say that The King's Evil, the third Marwood and Lovett novel, has been shortlisted for the Gold Crown, the best novel of the year prize awarded by the Historical Writers Association.
-I'm honoured to be in such distinguished company, and I'm keeping all my fingers and toes crossed for the awards ceremony on 25 November.

 The Last Protector, the fourth Marwood and Lovett novel, has just been published.
 Set in the violent, politically charged Spring 1668, it deals with surviving members of the Cromwell family after the death of Oliver.
 Meanwhile, London is slowly recovering from the Great Fire two years earlier.